Easy Raspberry & Peach Danish

 close up shot of a Danish on a plate.

-You can make this in a large baking sheet and then slice it into pieces – so much easier than making individual Danishes.
+You can make this on a large baking sheet and then slice it into pieces – so much easier than making individual Danishes.
 Oh, and the crumb topping, I can’t forget that!
 It adds the perfect crunchy finish.

 rolls that have risen on a baking sheet.